8 Surprising Sleep Health Benefits That Will Make You Want to Sleep

 5. Improved Learning Ability

 Sleep enhances learning.
 When you learn new information during the day, sleep helps solidify these memories.
-This process makes your memories more accessible for recall in the future, helping you form habits and make connections that enable you to perform daily tasks.10
+This process makes it easier for you to remember things later.
+It helps you create habits and connections that allow you to do everyday tasks.10

 6. Improved Immune Function